Updated August 27th, 2021

 Eucalyptus Essential Oil

-We only make one soap with eucalyptus essential oil and that is our Eucalyptus & Tea Tree Soap as mentioned earlier.
+We only make one bar soap with eucalyptus essential oil and that is our Eucalyptus & Tea Tree Soap as mentioned earlier.
 It is one of our most popular bars with its fresh, penetrating scent and exfoliating poppy seeds.
+We do make a Eucalyptus & Tea Shower Body Wash and a sugar scrub in the same essential oil blend as well.

 Peppermint Essential Oil